philgyford/samuelpepys-twitter/README.md

 That will send a post if there is one with an appropriate date and time.

-There's a tester script that ensures all posts are within 280 characters in length, end in a punctuation character, and that dates/times are all in the correct order.
-Run it like:

-    $ ./tester.py

 Or you can use Docker, which includes a Redis database, and which will run the `clock.py` process to check for tweets/posts every minute.
 Install Docker, set up a `.env` file (see above), and then: